dobra-e/kickstarter-analysis/README.md

 The purpose of this project was to analyze Kickstarter data and gain insights to plan a fundraising campaign for a play.
 The goal was to analyze the factors that contribute to a successful campaign.
 More specifically, we were interested in how funding goals and launch date are related to campaign outcomes.

 ## Analysis and Challenges
 The Kickstarter data contains information for campaigns between 2009 and 2017.
-Some of the fields included in the dataset to describe the campaigns include:
+Some of the fields used in the dataset to describe the campaigns include:
 * parent category
 * subcategory
 * goal amount